About COG-UK/Mutation Explorer

 Dashboard reports are not advice.
 They capture research findings which are always necessarily provisional.
 They are for research use only.
 Commercial use/resale is not permitted.

-COG-UK/ME is developed within and funded by the COVID-19 Genomics UK Consortium by Derek W. Wright, Joseph Hughes, William Harvey, Rachel Colquhoun, Ben Jackson, Andrew Rambaut, Thomas Peacock, David L. Roberson, Alessandro M. Carabelli.
+COG-UK/ME is developed within and funded by the COVID-19 Genomics UK Consortium by Derek W. Wright, Joseph Hughes, William Harvey, MacGregor Cox, Rachel Colquhoun, Ben Jackson, Andrew Rambaut, Thomas Peacock, David L. Robertson, Alessandro M. Carabelli.
 COG-UK/ME is based on the CLIMB framework, and maintained by the MRC-University of Glasgow Centre for Virus Research.
 Follow COG-UK to be notified of updates.

 The table lists those mutations in the spike gene identified in the UK dataset that have been associated with weaker neutralisation of the virus by convalescent plasma from people who have been infected with SARS-CoV-2, and/or some mAbs that may be given to patients with COVID-19 (referred to below as "escape").